avaldebe/AQmon/README.md

   - test with BMP180 and  AM2320 sensors (newer and cheaper).
   - add PMS3003 sensor to shield
 - lua_modules
+  - read sensor ids and write it as metadata.
   - sleep between measurements
     - note: dsleep is incompatible with user blink of ledD0
   - browser side makrdown with [strapdown.js][]